blinklabs-io/docs/src/content/docs/guides/dingo/004-using-dingo-with-cardano-cli.md

 description: Dingo - How to use Dingo with Cardano CLI.
 ---

-Dingo is a Cardano blockchain data node written in Go which actively participates in network communications on the Cardano blockchain using the Ouroboros Network Node-to-Node family of mini-protocols.
+Dingo is a Cardano blockchain node written in Go which actively participates in network communications on the Cardano blockchain using the Ouroboros Network Node-to-Node family of mini-protocols.

-⚠️ This is a work in progress and is currently under heavy development
+⚠️ Dingo is a work in progress and is currently under heavy development

 <br>

 ***

-For this guide we will walk you through downloading and running the Cardano CLI binary and running some Cardano CLI commands.
+In this guide, we will walk you through downloading and running the Cardano CLI binary, then demonstrate several Cardano CLI commands.
 To get started follow the steps below.

 <br>

-> ✅ For this guide we assume you have already downloaded Dingo and synced the chain.
+> ✅ This guide we assume you have already downloaded Dingo and synced the blockchain.
 If not see our [Quick Start](../002-quick-start-overview) guide.

 ***